 Many of the attractions cater to children of all ages, with shorter slides and shallower pools available for the youngest visitors.

 A day at a water park is always a memorable experience for everyone, young or old..
 It’s a terrific way to get away from Georgia’s oppressive humidity and heat.

-Most restaurants have extensive menus with a wide range of choices, but there is usually one standout item that makes the rest of the menu compare favorably.
+Most restaurants have extensive menus with a wide range of choices, but one standout item usually makes the rest of the menu compare favorably.
 Spanky’s, a beloved Georgia institution, fits into the latter type.

 Don’t be fooled by the fact that this eatery has multiple locations in the Savannah area; its menu is complete with delectable options.